jiadongdan/jiadongdan.github.io/content/authors/admin/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://linkedin.com/in/jiadongdan
-- icon: x-twitter.svg
+- icon: x-twitter
-  icon_pack: fab
+  icon_pack: custom
   link: https://twitter.com/jiadong_dan
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/uploads/cv.pdf` and uncomment the lines below.